 Nerve Malfunctions

 The perspiration glands are positioned all over your body.
 These glands do the work of producing sweat.
 In the same manner, the nerves, which work as the brain’s receptors, are positioned all over the body.
 They are responsible for sending the messages to the brain from which it may act upon the sweat glands.
 If the nerves fail to function accurately, they may ask the brain to perspire due to incorrect stimuli.
-This may lead to hyperhidrosis or excessive sweating.
+This may lead to hyperhidrosis or excessive sweating and even sweating while sleeping.

 Abnormal Brain Responses